-Building a referral program from the ground up may seem daunting at first.
-However, there are plenty of referral program tools out there that let you build a referral program within minutes.
+Building an ecommerce referral program from the ground up may seem daunting at first.
+However, there are plenty of referral program tools out there that let you build referral programs within minutes.

 Here are some of the referral program tools you can consider:

-ReferralCandy: This solution lets you set up your referral program within 10 minutes.
-Upon signing up, you can connect your referral program to Shopify, WooCommerce, Magento, and other popular ecommerce platforms.
+ReferralCandy: This solution lets you set up your ecommerce referral program within 10 minutes.
+Upon signing up, you can connect your ecommerce referral program to Shopify, WooCommerce, Magento, and other popular ecommerce platforms.

 Extole: This tool is best for enterprise customers.
 Users will love their seamless rewards engine, built-in advocate segments, easy implementation, and A/B testing capabilities.